F-Stack/f-stack/dpdk/doc/guides/nics/mlx5.rst

 MLX5 supports various of methods to report statistics:

 Port statistics can be queried using ``rte_eth_stats_get()``.
-The port statistics are through SW only and counts the number of packets received or sent successfully by the PMD.
+The received and sent statistics are through SW only and counts the number of packets received or sent successfully by the PMD.
+The imissed counter is the amount of packets that could not be delivered to SW because a queue was full.
+Packets not received due to congestion in the bus or on the NIC can be queried via the rx_discards_phy xstats counter.

 Extended statistics can be queried using ``rte_eth_xstats_get()``.
 The extended statistics expose a wider set of counters counted by the device.
 The extended port statistics counts the number of packets received or sent successfully by the port.
 As Mellanox NICs are using the :ref:`Bifurcated Linux Driver <linux_gsg_linux_drivers>` those counters counts also packet received or sent by the Linux kernel.
 The counters with ``_phy`` suffix counts the total events on the physical port, therefore not valid for VF.